The Jerusalem File: Production

 Director John Flynn later recalled the original script was bad but Troy Kennedy Martin rewrote it and Flynn loved the result.
 The movie was shot in Israel.
-Flynn:
+In a 2005 interview Flynn recalled:

 I stayed at the American Colony Hotel in east Jerusalem, further refining the script while waiting for the production money to come in.
 All the foreign journalists congregated in the bar of that hotel.
 So I’d be sitting there in that cavern, as they called it, with all these gentlemen of the press, getting the inside dope on what was really happening in Israel...
 I never saw Ian Hendry sober, but he somehow managed to function.
 He’d start with a couple of shots in the morning, but it didn’t seem to affect him.
 He’d say his lines clearly.
 Hendry was a perfectly functioning alcoholic when I worked with him.
 Nicol Williamson (who played an archaeologist) was a wild man too.
 Very heavy drinker.
 Late one night, Nicol got quite loaded and threatened to throw Bob Dylan off a hotel balcony!

 Reception

+The Monthly Film Bulletin wrote: "A misguided attempt to make an entertainment thriller out of the continuing crisis of Arab-Israeli politics.
+Since all that emerges is confusion, it's hard to see why anyone should have thought it worth adding fuel to an already well stoked fire.
+Troy Kennedy Martin's script contradicts itself at every turn, like his television scripts self-consciously playing on ambiguity. ...
+John Flynn directs as though this were simply a thriller which happens to be set in Israel (zippy cutting, colourful locations, all the stylistic ticks of television spy thrillers), and with Raoul Coutard behind the camera the film is always easy on the eye.
+But to take the script at its word, political moralising is best left to those who know what they want to say."

+Variety wrote: "This minor effort, shot entirely on location in Israel, particularly Jerusalem and Tel Aviv University, is almost as confused in its production as it is in its political message. ...
+The principal fault may be the mixture of too many nationalities in the film's makeup.
+Director John Flynn works from an original screenplay by Troy Kennedy Martin, whose political attitudes come off here as a might [sic] fuzzy (or is that one way of not antagonizing either side).
+Camerawork varies from stunningly handsome (and anyone who can make the flat, dusty highways around Jerusalem interesting is truly gifted) to routine. ...
+There's little originality in the film.
+Time and after time, a sequence will smack of an earlier, better film.

-The Jerusalem File was met with mixed reception from critics.
-A. H. Weiler of The New York Times concluded his review stating, "The politics, the disparate motivations and the implicit drama of youth defeated by a world they don't want are only vaguely projected and are secondary to the chase and shoot-em-up action of The Jerusalem File."
+A. H. Weiler of The New York Times wrote: "The politics, the disparate motivations and the implicit drama of youth defeated by a world they don't want are only vaguely projected and are secondary to the chase and shoot-em-up action of The Jerusalem File."

 Flynn said the film "didn’t do well at the box office and has all but disappeared."